MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Functions_OutputTypeAttribute.md

 ### Example 3: Shows when an actual output differs from the OutputType

-The following example demonstrates that the output type property value displays the value of the OutputType attribute, even when it is inaccurate.
+The following example demonstrates that the output type property value displays the value of the **OutputType** attribute, even when it's inaccurate.

-The `Get-Time` function returns a string that contains the short form of the time in any DateTime object.
-However, the OutputType attribute reports that it returns a **System.DateTime** object.
+The `Get-Time` function returns a string that contains the short form of the time in any **DateTime** object.
+However, the **OutputType** attribute reports that it returns a **System.DateTime** object.

 ```powershell